Wilcolab/Anythink-Market-cbzr4/readme.md

 ### Windows

+---
+Prerequisites

+- Git for windows
-1. Install windows subsystem for linux
+- The Windows subsystem for linux and a linux distribution of your choice

-2. Install docker desktop
+- docker for Windows
+- the editor of your choice

+---

-3. clone the repository
-   with ```git clone <repo address>.git```
+1. clone the repository with ```git clone <repo address>.git```

-4. verify docker is running
+2. verify docker is running

-5. start the container with ```docker-compose up``` in the repository root directory
+3. start the container with ```docker-compose up``` in the repository root directory

-6. verify the containers are running:
+4. verify the containers are running:

-    A. verify the backend is up by going to <http://localhost:3000/api/ping>
+    1. verify the backend is up by going to <http://localhost:3000/api/ping>

-    B. If everything is working properly, you’ll be able to create a new user on <http://localhost:3001/register>
+    2. If everything is working properly, you’ll be able to create a new user on <http://localhost:3001/register>